Hpauric/hpauric.github.io/_posts/2017-05-20-React-Notes.md

 > When you define a component using an ES6 class, a common pattern is for an event handler to be a method on the class.

-You need a method that takes an event as its argument in the `Keypad` class
+We need a method that takes an event as its argument in the `Keypad` class.
+Let's call this the `EventFunctionManager`.

-EventFunctionManager
+Then we use this function in the element:

-Then you use this function in the element
+`<button onClick={this.eventFunctionManager.bind(this)}`